Day 1: Australia –– Bangkok.

 Day 4: Bangkok – Kanchanaburi – Bridge over River Kwai (B,L)

 Visit Damnoen Saduak Floating Market this morning to take in this iconic fixture of Bangkok.
 The group then travels out of the city and to Kanchanaburi, a quiet provincial capital.
 Here, visitors can walk over the bridge at the River Kwai, a recognisable site of the Burma Railway.

 Day 5: Kanchanaburi – Ayutthaya – Bangkok – – Hanoi (B,L)

 This morning’s early start takes you to Ayutthaya, a former capital of Thailand (then known as Siam).
 It is now an important archaeological site where visitors can explore ruins and the remains of palaces and monasteries.
 Continue to Wat Chai Wattanaram temple after lunch and then head back to Bangkok in time to catch your flight to Hanoi, Vietnam.
 A transfer meets you at the airport and takes you to the hotel.

 Day 6: Hanoi (B)

-After breakfast, set off on an orientation walk where you’ll visit Ho Chi Minh Mausoleum, One Pillar Pagoda and the first university of Vietnam – Temple of Literature.
-In the evening, experience traditional folk music at a Water Puppet Show.
+Welcome to Vietnam!
+Get to know Hanoi on an orientation walk of the city that includes seeing the Ho Chi Minh Complex, One Pillar Pagoda and the Temple of Literature.
+Tonight, experience traditional Vietnamese folk music at a water puppet performance.